Nadal must beware Luxembourg lefty Muller

-LONDON Rafael Nadal needs no reminder of the dangers posed by left-handers from Luxembourg -- after all his first taste of defeat on Wimbledon's lawns was against one such player.
+LONDON (Reuters) - Rafael Nadal needs no reminder of the dangers posed by left-handers from Luxembourg -- after all his first taste of defeat on Wimbledon's lawns was against one such player.

 Twelve years on and that same man, Gilles Muller, could ambush Nadal's attempt to land a third title.